-Merkel calls poisoning of Russia’s Navalny attempted murder
+Germany says Soviet-era nerve agent used on Russia’s Navalny

 The Kremlin remained tight-lipped and said it hadn’t been informed, even though its ambassador in Berlin had been summoned.

-Seibert said the German government would inform its partners in the European Union and NATO about the test results.
+The German government said it would inform its partners in the European Union and NATO about the test results.
 He said it wants to consult with them in light of the Russian response “on an appropriate joint response.”
-Germany also will contact the Organization for the Prohibition of Chemical Weapons, he added.
+Germany also will contact the Organization for the Prohibition of Chemical Weapons.

 “Russia itself should have a serious interest in good relations with its neighbors in Europe,” said Maas, the foreign minister.
 “Now at the very latest, it is the time to make a decisive contribution toward this.”